Find Affordable College Courses

 Chicago, IL

 Saint Xavier University came in at #10 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Illinois ranking.
-Located in the city of Chicago, SXU is a private not-for-profit school with a small student population.
+Located in the city of Chicago, SXU is a private not-for-profit college with a small student population.

 About 83% of the students majoring in nursing at the school are women while 17% are male.